FilippoMazzara/Progetto_IFO/README.md

-If these don’t work a second round of conversion starts where other pairings are applied in order to address different possible standards and the missing columns that can be deducted from the other data are computed like so:
+If these don’t work a second round of conversion starts where other pairings are applied in order to address different possible standards and the missing columns that can be inferred from the other data are computed like so:

       ```